dsheiko/jscodesniffer/README.md

 JS_CodeSniffer
 ==============

-Tokenises JavaScript files and detects violations of a defined set of coding standards JS_CodeSniffer is a nodeJs application that tokenises and "sniffs" JavaScript files to detect violations of a defined coding standard.
+JS_CodeSniffer is a nodeJs application that tokenises and "sniffs" JavaScript files to detect violations of a defined coding standard.
 It is an essential development tool that ensures your code remains clean and consistent.
 A coding standard in JS_CodeSniffer is a collection of sniff files.
 Each sniff checks one part of the coding standard only.
 The default coding standard used by JS_CodeSniffer is the Idiomatic Style Manifesto (https://github.com/rwldrn/idiomatic.js).